 Our staff is an incredibly experienced staff, and know every student regardless of grade level.
 There are no strangers at Warren Glen Academy, and that close family atmosphere helps students know they are accepted for who they are, making them better able to make responsible, accountable choices as they work through the curriculum.
 Additionally, because all instruction is individualized, no student ever falls behind.
 The state-certified curriculum aligns to fulfill all New Jersey Student Learning Standards (NJSLS) while also allowing students to work at the pace that fits their needs best.
 For students who need more time, Warren Glen Academy offers both an extended school year program and a “Job Exploration Transition” program (JET), both of which help ensure a high graduation rate and 100% compliance with New Jersey state standards—something very few schools in the state can say.

-At Warren Glen Academy, we see the students as students, as opposed to children with special needs or behavioral challenges.
+At Warren Glen Academy, we see the students as students, as opposed to children with special needs or Emotional Regulation Impairment.
 As a result, we can better enhance student accountability than traditional special ed classrooms.
 We help empower students to accept responsibility of their choices and make better choices in the future.

 Additionally, our culture reduces pressure on the child.
 At Warren Glen Academy, we accept our students for who they are, rather than forcing them to fit into a mainstream setting.
 We consequently better help students relate to one another, which promotes better learning and behavior.
 It’s no surprise our graduation rates are far higher than special needs students who are forced into inclusion education in public schools.
 In fact, many of our students go on to college or technical schools.
 Those who do not follow an academic path leave Warren Glen Academy with life skills that empower them in full-time careers.